dklynsma-LT/PSx360Recover/docs/Get-x360RecoverAppliance.md

 ```

 ### -includeDevices
-Include short appliance information in the response or not.
+If specified, includes short appliance information in the response.
-This parameter is optional.
+This parameter can be used in both 'Single' and 'Multi' parameter sets.

 ```yaml
 Type: Boolean